NavpreetSamra/tiledesk-docs/docs/webhook.md

 * hook – return the subscription object that triggered the webhook.

-* token – your authentication credentials that let you call Tiledesk’s REST API methods.
-You won’t need to use them unless you want to make a call to Tiledesk’s API right when you receive a webhook.
-In that case, you just need to pass these token credentials in your API call.

 * payload – It contains the data of the webhook.

 When your server receives a webhook from Tiledesk, it should respond with HTTP 200 response.
 Otherwise, Tiledesk will retry sending the webhook to your service for a number of times unless it receives the correct HTTP 200 response.